iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 You can also add soil amendments, or fertility boosters like used coffee grounds.
 And you can add uncomposted kitchen scraps under the weed barrier, where they will break down along with everything else.

+{% single_image path: assets/images/how-to-kill-your-grass/sheet-mulch-scraps.jpg alt: "Pile of organic matter scraps ready to be added under the sheet mulch", caption: "One of the benefits of sheet mulching is that you can add pretty much anything biodegradable underneath the weed barrier.
+Here is weeds, spent flowers, corn husks, plus coffee grounds I had collected from a local coffeeshop to boost decomposition." %}

+By burying the former grass under a bunch of new material, the weed seed bank is kept away from the surface where it would germinate.
+The dead vegetation will be broken down under the surface by worms and microorganisms, converted to organic matter that's helpful to the soil.

 We used sheet mulching to prepare about 500 sq. ft. for our vegetable garden and have had a very good outcome.

+{% single_image path: assets/images/how-to-kill-your-grass/sheet-mulch-finished.jpg alt: "Garden area with finished sheet mulch", caption: "The new vegetable garden with a fresh layer of sheet mulch applied." %}

 I think sheet mulching comes out ahead of other methods in terms of results.
 Done well, it can tame very rough conditions, and it effectively deals with the existing vegetation and weed seed bank.